aschmelyun/larametrics-docs/docs/config-reference.md

 - **LARAMETRICS_NOTIFICATION_EMAIL**, the address that all email notifications will be routed to
 - **LARAMETRICS_NOTIFICATION_SLACK_WEBHOOK**, a Slack webhook configured for receiving requests and adding messages to a specified channel.
 More info [here](https://get.slack.help/hc/en-us/articles/115005265063-Incoming-WebHooks-for-Slack).

+Additionally, there's a few other niche variables that you can set specifically for notifications.
+See a brief description of each below, or a more details on the documentation site.

+- **LARAMETRICS_FROM_EMAIL**, the email address that notifications will appear to be sent from
+- **LARAMETRICS_FROM_NAME**, the name that will appear alongside associated email notifications
+- **LARAMETRICS_MODEL_SUBJECT**, the subject of notification emails that arrive when models are created/updated/deleted
+- **LARAMETRICS_LOG_SUBJECT**, the subject of notification emails that arrive when an application log event is recorded
+- **LARAMETRICS_ROUTE_SUBJECT**, the subject of notification emails that arrive when a route has been visited

 ## Models
 ### modelsWatched
 - Type: `array`